Study finds cleaner air leads to more Atlantic hurricanes

-Cleaner air in United States and Europe is brewing more Atlantic hurricanes, a new U.S. government study found.
+(AP) – Cleaner air in the United States and Europe is brewing more Atlantic hurricanes, a new U.S. government study found.

 “That’s why the Atlantic has gone pretty much crazy since the mid-90s and why it was so quiet in the 70s and 80s,” said climate and hurricane scientist Jim Kossin of the risk firm The Climate Service.
 He wasn’t part of the study but said it makes sense.
 The aerosol pollution “gave a lot of people in the 70s and 80s a break, but we’re all paying for it now.”